ufozone/ha-zcs-mower/README.md

     ![Get client list](https://github.com/ufozone/ha-zcs-mower/blob/main/screenshots/setup_client_list.jpg?raw=true)

-5. Click on the "Delete" button of the client that you no longer need
+5. Click on the "Delete" button of the client that you no longer need.

-### General settings

-> [!NOTE]
-> This part of the documentation is incomplete or outdated.

 ## Available components